oasis-tcs/openc2-jadn/jadn-v1.1.md

 with tools for analysis, design, and implementation of software-based systems as well as for modeling business and similar processes.*

-The UML specification is organized around the concept of classification, and among its many classifiers are DataType and Class.
+The UML specification is organized around the concept of classification, and among its classifiers are DataType and Class.
 Instances of a DataType are identified only by their value, and all instances of a DataType with the same value are considered to be equal instances.
-DataType instances are immutable (constant) values because different values are by definition different instances.
+DataType instances are immutable because different values are by definition different instances.
 A value may be classified as an instance of multiple DataTypes, but value comparison is meaningful only among instances of the same type.